 How to Clean an Air Fryer

 Ready to learn how to clean an air fryer?
 It's a lot easier than you might think!
-Just follow this step-by-step guide after making one of our air-fryer recipes.
+Follow this step-by-step guide after making one of our air-fryer recipes.

 Asking us not to eat fried food is like asking Joanna Gaines not to make her famous biscuits.
 It’s not going to happen!
 But we also know frying isn’t healthy—at least it wasn’t until we discovered the air fryer.
-It uses way less oil, so food that’s air-fried is lower in fat and calories.
+It uses less oil, making some air-fried foods healthier with lower counts of fat and calories.
 Plus, cleaning an air fryer is much easier than cleaning a deep fryer.

-To help you care for your new favorite appliance, we’ve put together a quick guide on how to clean an air fryer.
-And if you need a reason to dirty it up again, here’s the full list of things you can make in an air fryer.
+To help you care for your new favorite kitchen appliance, we’ve put together a quick guide on how to clean an air fryer.
+And when you’re ready to dirty it up again, here’s the full list of things you can make in an air fryer.
+Plus, our air-fryer cooking tips and air-fryer cooking time guide will help you get the best air-frying results.

 Step 1: Unplug the air fryer